HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 IEEE 11073-10206 timestamps represent a UTC time or a local time, that is synchronised with an external time source or not and can come with or without a TZ/DST offset or the timestamp represents a Tick Counter value.
 These timestamps can come from the current timeline of the PHD or not.
 In order to map a timestamp for the PHD's current timeline, the PHG needs the PHD's current time.

 A timestamp comes from the current timeline of the PHD if the PHD's clock progressed naturally without discontinuities since the time reported in the timestamp.
 This information is included in the timestamp reported by an IEEE 11073-10206 compliant PHD, such as Bluetooth devices following the GHS specification.
-More information can be found in the IEEE 11073-10206 and Bluetooth GHS specifications.
+More information can be found in the IEEE 11073-10206 ACOM and Bluetooth GHS specifications.

 Observations with a timestamp that is not from the current timeline of the PHD and that are not from a timeline synchronised with an external time source should be thrown away since there is no way to give them a correct timestamp.